Migrating from Monolith to Microservices: A Practical Approach

 return response.json()

-Step 2: Extract Write-Heavy Service
+Step 2: Extract a Write-Heavy Service

 # order-service/app.py